 - 6.02 The Maidstone Borough Local Plan was adopted in October 2017 and includes policies relating to site provision for Gypsies and Travellers.
-Local Authorities also have responsibility for setting their own target for the number of pitches to be provided in their areas in their Local Plans. - 6.03 Maidstone Borough Council, in partnership with Sevenoaks District Council commissioned Salford University Housing Unit to carry out a Gypsy and Traveller and Travelling Show People Accommodation Assessment (GTAA) dated January 2012.
-The GTAA conclusions on the need for pitches over the remaining Local Plan period are shown in the table below.
+Local Authorities also have responsibility for setting their own target for the number of pitches to be provided. - 6.03 Maidstone Borough Council published a Gypsy and Traveller and Travelling Show People Accommodation Assessment (GTAA) in January 2012.
+The GTAA conclusions on the need for pitches are shown in the table below.